Managing Symbol and PCB Footprint Libraries with Altium 365

 - At the folder level: You can create a shared folder in your Altium 365 Workspace specifically for storing library files.
 Any custom folder you create in your Altium 365 Workspace is accessible through the Explorer Panel in Altium Designer.
 You can then add any of your libraries to your Altium 365 server by adding them to a Library folder.

-Both processes will save you time when you need to share or reuse component data.
+All three of these processes will save you time when you need to share or reuse component data.
 A fellow designer can then access library data through an existing project, or they can access symbols and footprints in the Explorer window in Altium Designer.

 Symbol and PCB Footprint Libraries in Your Projects